flightdeck-systems/Lifeboat-for-WordPress/README.md

 # Flightdeck - LifeBoat for WordPress

-This is just a simple Bash script to provide a small level of support to your WordPress site, by backing up all WordPress files and database.
+Just a simple Bash script to provide a small level of support to your WordPress site, by backing up all WordPress files and database.

+### Purpose
+The main purpose of this script is to a small level of devops or network administration to WordPress without having the need to install plugins.
+In our experience, most of the backup solutions for WordPress add unnecessary bloat with slow performance – especially on larger sites.

 ### Usages
 To use this script follow the below steps: